Travel

 6380 Silverado Trail, Yountville

-The Poetry Inn is somewhat isolated up in the Stag's Leap District (it's about a twenty-minute drive from downtown Napa), and although the rooms feel accordingly secluded and private, almost all of them have excellent views of the nearby hills.
-The décor is understated but elegant (leather sofas, natural woven wicker chairs, and cozy woven throws).
+The Poetry Inn is somewhat isolated up in the Stag's Leap District (it's about a 20-minute drive from downtown Napa).
+The rooms feel accordingly secluded and private, and almost all of them have views of the nearby hills.
+The decor is understated but elegant, with leather sofas, natural woven wicker chairs, and cozy woven throws.
 If you're interested in an extended trip, look into their three-bedroom farmhouse that's available for monthly rental; it’s complete with a full kitchen and a private pool.

 ad hoc + addendum